 - pinch of saffron threads

-- 4 ½ lb mixed dish, such a scorpion fish, grouper, sea bream, conger eel, cleaned
+- 4 ½ lb mixed fish, such a scorpion fish, grouper, sea bream, conger eel, cleaned

 For the sauce